senalkularatne/images-to-pdf/README.md

 # Images to PDF Converter

 This Python script allows you to combine multiple images from a specified directory (including subdirectories) into a single PDF file.
-It's designed to handle images in a sequential order, making it ideal for converting comic book pages, scanned documents, or any series of images into a single PDF document.
+It's designed to handle images in a sequential order, making it ideal for converting book pages, scanned documents, or any series of images into a single PDF document.

 ## Table of Contents
 - [Features](#features)